BoxuanMa/Vocabulary-Proficiency-Diagnosis-Model/README.md

 This is the repository for the code in the paper

-Investigating Concept Definition and Skill Modeling for Cognitive Diagnosis in Language Learning.
+Exploring the effectiveness of Vocabulary Proficiency Diagnosis Using Linguistic Concept and Skill Modeling.

 Authors: Boxuan Ma, Gayan Prasad Hettiarachchi, Sora Fukui, and Yuji Ando. ([LINK](https://educationaldatamining.org/EDM2023/proceedings/2023.EDM-long-papers.13/2023.EDM-long-papers.13.pdf))

 ```